What is Counselling?

 2) How do Counselling sessions work?

-We’ll meet for an initial session, during which I’ll take note of your personal history and listen to what’s happening for you.
+We’ll meet for an initial 90-minute session, during which I’ll take note of your personal history and listen to what’s happening for you.
 I’ll get a detailed understanding of your current challenges and together we’ll outline a plan for working through and overcoming these challenges.
 I’ll use a combination of evidence-based approaches, depending on what is best suited to your needs.
 These approaches may include Cognitive Behavioural Therapy, Person-Centred Therapy and Neuro-linguistic Programming (among others).

-During your first session, you can choose whether I’m the right counsellor for your needs.
+During your first session, you can choose whether I’m the right person for your needs.
 If so, we will work out the number and frequency of sessions, based on what is best for your situation.
 Every step of the counselling process is collaborative.
 I won’t tell you what to do or give unwanted advice.
 I will facilitate positive change and will always act in your best interest.

 3) How is Counselling different from psychology?